Christopher Rufo: Career and activism

 Rufo was a visiting fellow for domestic policy studies at The Heritage Foundation and a Lincoln Fellow at the Claremont Institute.
-Later, he was a research fellow at the Discovery Institute, a Christian think tank, where he was a director of their Center on Wealth, Poverty, & Morality.
+Later, he was a research fellow at the Discovery Institute, a Christian think tank, where he was a director of its Center on Wealth, Poverty, & Morality.

-He was a documentary filmmaker in his twenties and early thirties, with various overseas projects such as Roughing It: Mongolia, and a film about baseball in Xinjiang called Diamond in the Dunes.
-As the founder of American Studio, "a nonprofit organization dedicated to creating new work about the American experience", he has directed four documentaries, including America Lost, which attempts to tell the story of “forgotten American cities.”
-Generally, his work as a filmmaker had him "focused on urban areas".
+Rufo was a documentary filmmaker in his twenties and early thirties, with various overseas projects such as Roughing It: Mongolia, and Diamond in the Dunes, a film about baseball in Xinjiang.
+As the founder of American Studio, "a nonprofit organization dedicated to creating new work about the American experience", he has directed four documentaries, including America Lost, which attempts to tell the story of "forgotten American cities".
+As a filmmaker he generally "focused on urban areas".

 In 2017, Rufo was one of 30 plaintiffs in a lawsuit that successfully prevented Seattle from imposing a 2.25% income tax on sums above $250,000 a year for individuals and over $500,000 for couples.
-In 2018, he briefly attempted a run for the city council.
+In 2018, he briefly ran for city council.
 In 2021, Rufo spoke at the National Conservatism Conference in Orlando.
-In April 2022, Rufo was reported to have 2,500 paid subscribers to his newsletter.
-In 2022, the SPLC described Rufo as a "far-right propagandist".
+In April 2022, he was reported to have 2,500 paid subscribers to his newsletter.
+In 2022, the SPLC called Rufo a "far-right propagandist".

-Rufo was one of several conservative education activists appointed by Florida Governor Ron DeSantis to the board of trustees of New College of Florida in January 2023.
+Rufo was one of several conservative education activists Florida Governor Ron DeSantis appointed to the board of trustees of New College of Florida in 2023.

 In 2025, he won the Bradley Prize.